danibritods/ping_pomdp/README.md

-# ping_POMDP
+# Ping_Pomdp
-An attempt to make a pomdp model learn to play Pong
+An attempt to make a POMDP model learn to play Pong.